 While you are sleeping, the watch automatically detects your sleep and monitors your movement during your normal sleep hours.
-You can set your normal sleep hours in the user settings on your Garmin Connect account.
+You can set your normal sleep hours in the Garmin Connect app or in the watch settings (Customizing Sleep Mode, page 86).
 Sleep statistics include total hours of sleep, sleep stages, sleep movement, and sleep score.
-You can view your sleep statistics on your Garmin Connect account.
+Your sleep coach provides sleep need recommendations based on your sleep and activity history, HRV status, and naps (Glances, page 35).
+Naps are added to your sleep statistics, and can also impact your recovery.
+You can view detailed sleep statistics on your Garmin Connect account.

-NOTE: Naps are not added to your sleep statistics.
-You can use do not disturb mode to turn off notifications and alerts, with the exception of alarms (Controls, page 58).
+NOTE: You can use do not disturb mode to turn off notifications and alerts, with the exception of alarms (Controls, page 47).